wirbel-at-vdr-portal/w_scan_cpp/README.md

 For further details on w_scan_cpp, see it's [Homepage](https://www.gen2vdr.de/wirbel/w_scan_cpp/index2.html).

-This one my workbench only.
+This one is my workbench only.